cdrpl/granny/server/README.md

 ### Environment Variables

 The server will attempt to load environment variables from .env and then .env.defaults.
 Env vars loaded from the .env files will never overwite existing variables.
-Note that .env files will not be loaded if ENV is set to production, you will need to set the env variables manually when deploying to a production environment.

 - `ENV` set this to production when deploying.
 - `DB_HOST` this is the IP address of the PostgreSQL database.